bugsounet/MMM-Assistant2Display/README.md

   * module position not needed because only with iframe
   * if you want to stop link/photo or youtube video displaying: just say `stop`
   * if you want to control sound volume of your mirror: just say `volume 5` (mini volume is 0, maximum is 10)
+  * this module control AMk2 screen addon when you use this module (It don't turn off screen !)